-On a cold and overcast morning in the winter of 2013, I did a little hike in the Eagletail Wilderness west of Phoenix.
-The Sonoran Desert of Arizona is full of tall saguaro cacti and this is a fantastically scenic country.
+I did a little hike in the Eagletail Wilderness west of Phoenix on a cold winter morning.
+The Sonoran Desert of Arizona is full of tall saguaro cacti, and this is a fantastically scenic country.

 I expected to see a spring or some source of water here, but I didn’t.
 If you venture out into this desolate wilderness, be sure to bring some water with you.